KirollosTadros/Networks/README.md

 # Networks
-this to commands can bes use to test the algorithm
+this to commands can be use to test the algorithm
 generator<file | verifier
 generaotr<file | alter arg | verifier